Soccer-Pulisic shines as Milan kick off season with win at Bologna

-Aug 21 (Reuters) - AC Milan started the Serie A season on a high note by securing a 2-0 victory at Bologna on Monday thanks in large part to new signing Christian Pulisic who scored their second goal.
+Aug 21 (Reuters) - AC Milan's new signing Christian Pulisic sparkled as they started the Serie A season with a 2-0 win at Bologna on Monday thanks in large part to the American who got their second goal.

-The United States forward had a great start in Italy after arriving from Chelsea, contributing to Milan's early opener from Olivier Giroud and finding the net after 21 minutes.
+The forward had a great start in Italy after arriving from a disappointing spell at Chelsea, contributing to Milan's early opener from Olivier Giroud and then finding the net himself.

-Despite Bologna's efforts to start aggressively they could not stop Giroud scoring after 11 minutes from close range following a move started by Pulisic's cross-field pass.
+"I always knew Pulisic was a talent, this was never in doubt," Milan manager Stefano Pioli told DAZN.
+"In the phone call I had with him before he signed it was evident that he was bringing a lot of quality to the squad."

+Pioli added that Milan, whose starting lineup included fellow new signings Tijjani Reijnders and Ruben Loftus-Cheek, did not put on an entirely flawless performance.

 As the heat took its toll the intensity waned but Bologna were fortunate that Rafael Leao did not add a third near the end when his attempt bounced off the inside of the far post.